ez8-co/xpjson/README.md

   - Gaudy feature I think, because performance, size of packet and binaries is most important, not low-frequency debug dump.
   - We can use online json-validation web or even web browse console to show them in pretty formats instead.
 - As less temporary variables as possible.
-- Auto enable move operations if compiler supports.
+- Auto enable move operations if compiler supports to reduce memory copy.
-- One scan all parsed.
+- Scan only once during parse.
 - Type-traits for value input and elegant cast between types.
-- No global mutex lock (compare with bxxst).
+- High-concurrency support.
+No global mutex lock (compare with bxxst).
-- Transfer as is, as less encoding & decoding operations as possible.
+- Transfer as-is, as less en(de)coding operations as possible.
+- Hardcode en(de)coding, without depends of library like iconv or system APIs.

 ### Examples